B-1/B-2

 Application

 Short-term visitors may apply for a B-1 (business) or B-2 (tourist) visa at a U.S. Embassy or Consulate abroad.
 Upon entry to the United States, a Customs and Border Protection (CBP) officer will determine the length of stay and issue an I-94 record, which documents the visitor’s authorized period of stay.
-The expiration date of the visa itself does not determine how long the visitor may remain in the U.S.—only the date on the I-94 does.
+The expiration date of the visa itself does not determine how long the visitor may remain in the United States—only the date on the I-94 does.

 Visa Waiver Program

 Visitors from Visa Waiver Program (VWP) countries may enter the U.S. without a visa under WB (Waiver Business) or WT (Waiver Tourist) status for up to 90 days.
 They must have an approved ESTA and will receive an entry stamp and I-94 record upon arrival.
-They are not permitted to extend their stay or change to another visa status while in the U.S., and must engage only in activities allowed under B-1/B-2 classifications.
+They are not permitted to extend their stay or change to another visa status while in the U.S. and must engage only in activities allowed under B-1/B-2 classifications.